-A local authority, including the governing body of an Indian tribe, may require by ordinance that a school bus use the stop signal arm and flashing red signals while stopped to load and unload school children at a location other than on a street or highway.
+A local authority, including a tribal government, may require by ordinance that a school bus use the stop signal arm and flashing red signals while stopped to load and unload school children at a location other than on a street or highway.
 The ordinance must designate each location where the requirement is imposed.
 The requirement is effective only if the local authority has erected signs at or near the location to provide adequate notice to other vehicles that school buses may use this area to load or unload students.

-8-Light Warning System, Student Loading
+8- Light Warning System, Student Loading